Have A Happier, Healthier Thanksgiving

 • Have fresh berries and frozen yogurt instead of pie.
 If you do have pie, consider berry pies since berries are rich in antioxidants.

 Thanksgiving doesn’t have to interfere with your health goals or leave you feeling stressed.
 Use the tips above to have a happier, healthier holiday season.
-For more tips on looking and feeling your best, schedule a consultation with New Jersey plastic surgeon Dr. Friedlander.
+For more tips on looking and feeling your best, schedule a consultation with New Jersey plastic surgeon, Dr. Bev.